microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraFeatureRolloutPolicy.md

 ## Description

-This `Get-EntraFeatureRolloutPolicy` cmdlet allows an admin to get the policy for cloud authentication rollout (users moving from federation to cloud auth) in Microsoft Entra ID.
+The `Get-EntraFeatureRolloutPolicy` cmdlet allows an admin to get the policy for cloud authentication rollout (users moving from federation to cloud auth) in Microsoft Entra ID.
 This policy is in the form of one or two FeatureRolloutPolicy objects holding groups that are assigned for cloud auth (Pass-through auth or Password hash-sync) and groups that are assigned for Seamless single sign-on (feature on top of PTA or PHS).

 ## Examples